Every Step Counts: Celebrating the Launch of the Humpty Dumpty Paediatric Gait Analysis Laboratory

 Left to right Mariam Hares, Chief People and Culture Officer, Sydney Children's Hospitals Foundation, Diana Kahui, Director Marketing, Partnerships & Fundraising, Humpty Dumpty Foundation, Dr Joanne Ging, Executive Director Clinical Operations, Sydney Children's Hospitals Network, Dr Leanne Dwan, Director Humpty Dumpty Paediatric Gait Analysis Laboratory, Sydney Children's Hospitals Network

-On 20 September, we marked a speicial milestone at The Children’s Hospital at Westmead with the launch of the Humpty Dumpty Paediatric Gait Analysis Laboratory.
-Thanks to the remarkable support of the Humpty Dumpty Foundation, this cutting-edge facility is set to transform how we care for children with movement disorders, offering them a brighter and more mobile future
+On 20 September, we marked a special milestone at The Children’s Hospital at Westmead with the launch of the Humpty Dumpty Paediatric Gait Analysis Laboratory.
+Thanks to the remarkable support from the Humpty Dumpty Foundation, this cutting-edge facility is set to transform how we care for children with movement disorders, offering them a brighter and more mobile future.

 The event was filled with excitement, beginning with a ribbon-cutting ceremony that officially opened the lab.
 Attendees experienced demonstrations of the lab’s advanced technology, showcasing the life-changing capabilities it brings to paediatric care.
 It was clear that this facility is focused on more than just movement — it’s about transforming lives.